usfca-cs-tools/docs/go-style.md

     {
         doSomething()
     }
-1. Braces are always required around a block, unlike C which supports single-line blocks
+1. Braces are required around a block, unlike C which supports single-line blocks

 ## Optional Syntax